rcmohanraj/JavaConcurrency/README.md

    3. After increment CPU will update this new value into the memory.
 */
 ```

+**Lock:**
+Every object in Java has a single lock (also called monitor) associated with it.
+When a thread enters a synchronized method or synchronized block it acquires that lock.
+All other threads attempting to execute the same code (in synchronized method or synchronized block) have to wait for the first thread to finish and release the lock.

 **Strategies for Thread Safety:**
 1) Confinement or Restriction => Instead of sharing common object across threads, we can create object for each thread and we can combine the results once all the threads are completed.
 2) Immutability => If the state/data of the object is not changed once its created.
 Sharing immutable objects between threads are fine.
 Because these objects are read by the threads.